 Instead, you log onto www.ratemyprofessors.com and type in your school and your professor’s name and voilà, you’re met with a list of reviews that even categorize your instructor with handy labels such as “inspirational,” “tough grader” or “lots of homework.”

 Founded in 1999, the accessibility and usefulness of the website have amassed users throughout the world.
-Because, of course, education is important and getting an A in that one macroeconomics class which could determine the entire outcome of your whole life is even more so — you want to make sure that taking out those student loans were worth it after all.
+Because, of course, education is important and getting an A in that one macroeconomics class that could determine the entire outcome of your whole life is even more so — you want to make sure that taking out those student loans were worth it after all.
 And after all, the last thing you want to do is sign up for a class with a capricious professor or one whose courseload makes you think, “If only someone can do my homework for money.”

 Part of its mission statement acknowledges that “Choosing the best courses and professors is a rite of passage for every student and connecting with peers on the site has become a key way for millions of students to navigate this process.

 The site does what students have been doing forever, which is checking in with each other — their friends, their brothers, their sisters, their classmates — to figure out who’s a great professor and who’s one you might want to avoid.”
 This seems all great in theory.